NicolaiKuertoes/picoCTF/general_skills/Python Wrangling/writeup.python_wrangling.md

 2. `$ man python`

 # Solution
-Running a Python script is simple - just type `python` or `python3` (depending on the Python version you installed) followed by the <python_file_name>.py file you want to run, right in your terminal.
+Running a Python script is simple - just type `python` or `python3` (depending on the Python version you've installed) followed by the <python_file_name>.py file you want to run, right in your terminal.
 ```bash
 $ python3 ./ende.py
 Usage: ende.py (-e/-d) [file]